grocky/infrastructure/websites/blog.rockygray.com/content/posts/Desk-Build/index.md

 I wanted to be able to swap out the charger easily if needed, so I needed a way to secure the charger without making it using glue or something semi-permanent.
-I ended up routing 2 platforms on either side of the charger and cut a strip of metal so I could screw the strip in place.
+I ended up routing 2 platforms on either side of the charger and cut a strip of metal, so I could screw the strip in place.
 It's not pretty, but it works!
 In retrospect, I should have just 3D printed a strip of plastic, but I was browsing aisles in Lowe's and the long strips of metal caught my eye.
 Next time :smile:.

 {{< gallery src="install-base" >}}